 Practice with Dumbbells

 To strengthen your rotator cuff, use lightweight dumbbells.
-A great exercise with dumbbells is to start with your hands by your waist.
-Alternate your arms bringing the dumbbell up towards your chest.
+An excellent exercise with dumbbells is to start with your hands by your waist.
+Alternate your arms, bringing the dumbbell up towards your chest.

 5 Surprising Ways The Right Music Makes You Better At Table Tennis

 Maybe you enjoy listening to music before playing or during training, but did you know there are scientific benefits to it?
-Or, as we’ll find out sometime the wrong music can actually have a detrimental impact!
+Or, as we’ll find out sometime, the wrong music can have a detrimental impact!